TorMechia/the-end-again-translation/README.md

 `./archives/` directory contains old scripts and translation states.
 `./archives/old_versions/data_untranslated.7z` is an archive of the originally scraped files.
 `./archives/old_versions/data_raw_google_translation.7z` is an archive of raw translation via google translate.
-`./archives/script_archives/translator.7z` is an archive of the script used to perform the initial machine translation.
+`./translator.py` is the script used to perform the initial machine translation.
-`./archives/script_archives/scraper.7z` is an archive of the script used to scrape the visual novel.
+`./Scraper.py` is the script used to scrape the visual novel.